statbiophys/NoisET/README.md

 <img src="NoisET.png" width="300" />

 # NoisET  NOIse sampling learning & Expansion detection of T-cell receptors using Bayesian inference.
-(NoisET should be pronounced like "noisettes" (ie nuts in French)).
+(NoisET should be pronounced like "noisettes" (ie hazelnuts in French)).
 High-throughput sequencing of T- and B-cell receptors makes it possible to track immune repertoires across time, in different tissues, in acute and chronic diseases or in healthy individuals.
 However quantitative comparison between repertoires is confounded by variability in the read count of each receptor